Transvestite pass: Personal lives of individuals with the transvestite pass

 While homosexuality and cross-dressing were not allowed, being transgender had no official legal consequences.
 For individuals who obtained the transvestite passes, there were not many reported cases where an individual transitioned from female to male (FTM).
 The vast majority of those in possession of the transvestite pass were individuals who transitioned from male to female (MTF).
-One of the only documented transgender men (female to male) of the time, Katharina T, passed the first examination in the process of approval for the transvestite pass but was eventually denied the right to change their name legally.
+One of the only documented transgender men (female to male) of the time, Karl Kohnheim, passed the first examination in the process of approval for the transvestite pass but was eventually denied the right to change his name legally.
 It was more uncommon for transgender men to be given passes due to German society in the interwar period associating them with the queer community.
 Transgender women were given passes but also faced difficulties with changing their names.
 Not much information is documented about the personal lives of the individuals who obtained the transvestite pass.
 However, there were famous transgender people, such as Lili Elbe, who was able to successfully obtain a transvestite pass and was able to change her name legally.
 Nonetheless, the post-1933 fates of individuals who had received Hirschfeld's assistance varied significantly with the rise of the Nazi Regime.
 Thus, the transvestite pass illustrates the evolving legal and societal attitudes towards the act of cross-dressing, gender identity, and transgender rights in Weimar Germany.

 Post-Weimar period

 When the Nazis came to power in 1933, German police stopped recognizing and providing passes.
 The police also revoked the passes of people who already had them, and in some instances, the pass was used to identify people to send to concentration camps.
 One example of this is Liddy Bacroff, who received a pass in 1928.
 After 1933, she had several encounters with the local police until they sent her to the Mauthausen concentration camp, where she died in 1943.
-Another example is that of Gerd Kuppe, whose pass was revoked in 1933, and in 1938, he was sent to a concentration camp; however, he was released a few months later.
+Another example is that of Gerd Kubbe, whose pass was revoked in 1933, and in 1938, he was sent to a concentration camp; however, he was released a few months later.
+He was then granted to change his name, as other trans individuals (mostly trans men) had been allowed to do during the early years of the Nazi regime.
 In September 1939, Alex.
 S. petitioned the government to have his birth register changed from female to male.
 This was denied, and Alex ended up on a Nazi watchlist.
 This led to him losing his transvestite pass.

 In the post-war era, the pass fell into obscurity but did see some use up until the late 1950s in places like West and East Berlin.
 These passes were issued by the police, and like in pre-Nazi Germany, they had a picture of the individual wearing the clothes of their chosen gender.
 However, these passes stopped being issued in the 1960s.